finch1/Git-Reference/Git Stuff/how to git.md

 ## Git Diff - Compare changes

 > git diff -> # to see what is in the local area before the next staging
 > git diff --staged -> # to see what is in the staging area before the next commit
+> git diftool HEAD HEAD^ -> # compares local to remote on VSCode

 <div>
     <img src="Fig I.png" style="max-width: 20%;">